igormorgado/igormorgado.github.io/_posts/2018-06-06-seamless_gameworld.md

 Another important aspect is the coordinate system.
 There is no local coordinate system, the coordinates are absolute based in the whole map, being (0,0) a map orgin, maps connected in boundaries have their coordinates summed as we can see in *figure 11*.

 {% include image.html url="/images/gameworld1/mapcoords.png" description="Figure 11: Shows the grid coordinates on boundaries.
-There is no local map file coordinates, all coordinates are absolute to the **WORLD**." %}
+There is no local map file coordinates, all coordinates are absolute to the <strong>WORLD</strong>." %}

 ### Getting to the border